go-arrower/arrower.org/docs/basics/04-jobs/index.md

 ```

 * Returning an error will reschedule the job with an exponential backoff
-* A call to `RegisterJobFunc` does start the worker pool after a certain time.
-If the worker poll got started already,
+* A call to `RegisterJobFunc` does start the worker pool after a certain time.\
-  subsequent calls to `RegisterJobFunc` will shut it down and restart it automatically blocking your call for that time.
+  If the worker poll got started already, subsequent calls to `RegisterJobFunc`
+  will shut it down and restart it automatically blocking your call for that time.

 ### Accessing the Transaction of the Job
 To keep your application consistent perform all db changes on the same transaction as the job.
 * If the job returns without an error the transaction is committed
 * If the job returns an error the transaction is rolled back and the job retried
+  with an increasing backoff.

 ```go
 var jq jobs.Queue